Amerkumar/go_udemy_course_todd/19_maps/README.md

     -  **It is reference type**
     - **Channels are also reference type.**
     - Maps store pointer to the underlying data.
+    - The underlying data structure of maps is hashtable.
 - Underlying a slice is an array whereas underlying is a hashtable.

 # Making Slices